dmerejkowsky/blog/content/post/0084-tips-from-a-build-farmer-part-2-some-concepts.md

 Among programmers we sometimes don't think too much about metaphors because we can still look at the *actual code implementation*  (or comments) to figure out what the name means.

 Things change when we need to communicate with people outside the team, such as Product Owners, Marketing or Sales.
-Metaphors are then the only way we can talk with them about features or components of our systems.
+We use metaphors when we talk to them about features or components of our systems.

 Thus, coming up with good metaphors is the only way to communicate effectively between business and tech teams.
-You should come up with a *common vocabulary*  that everyone agrees on.
+We have to come up with a *common vocabulary*  that everyone agrees on.

-Also, you should be careful to:
+This means, among other things:

-* Avoid using the same word for different things
+* Avoiding using the same word for different things
-* Make sure each word means the *same thing* among everyone.
+* Making sure each word means the *same thing* for everyone.

 Anyway, this is why I wanted to talk about metaphors.
-The concepts I'm listing here can be also used as such to communicate between members of your team and other people.
+The concepts I'll be listing below can be also used as such to communicate between people both inside and outside your team.

 # Concepts

 The concepts are listed in a top-bottom manner.
-So if you encounter a term you don't understand, just keep reading to find its definition below.
+So if you encounter a term you don't understand, just keep reading!

 ## Continuous Integration